Tatsiana Kapshai

 Tatsiana Kapshai (born 9 November 1988) is a former professional Belarusian tennis player who has specialized in doubles.

 On 18 September 2006, she reached her career-high singles ranking of world No. 665.
 On 20 March 2006, she peaked at No. 333 in the doubles rankings.
 She has won Three doubles titles on the ITF Women's Circuit.

 Career

-In September 2005, she won the Doubles title with her partner compatriot Ekaterina Dzehalevich at the $25k event in Tbilisi.
-She defeated Polish Karolina Kosińska and Belarusian Tatsiana Uvarova in the final.
+In September 2005, she won the doubles title with her partner, compatriot Ekaterina Dzehalevich, at a $25k event in Tbilisi.
+They defeated Polish Karolina Kosińska and Belarusian Tatsiana Uvarova in the final.